 16.240.020 Definitions of specialized terms and phrases.

 As used in this Development Code, the following terms and phrases shall have the meaning ascribed to them in this section, unless the context in which they are used clearly requires otherwise.
 These definitions are in alphabetical order.
-Land uses listed in Table 2-2 are indicated by a † before the definition of the particular land use.

 -A-